dmaasland/dmaasland.github.io/posts/citrix.md

 ### Create a session without credentials
 There is some functionality which can be used without authenticating.
 The majority requires a valid `SESSID` cookie though.
 So that's what I wanted to obtain.
 Without credentials of course.
 My noble quest led me to the `report` function in the file `pcidss.php`.

-This file allows for a variaty of report types, but most require authentication.
+This file allows for a variety of report types, but most require authentication.
 After some digging I found the `allprofiles` report type:
 ```php
 case 'allprofiles':
     if($genPDF = $this->init($data))